CIPHER0930/MTN-CAMEROON-Hacking-Tool-SIM-SWAP-And-Fund-s-transfer-/README.md

 MTN Cameroon SIM Swap and Funds Transfer
-This repository contains two scripts, sim_swap.sh and sim_swap.py, that can be used to swap SIM cards and 4 scripts to funds-transfer.sh , funds-transfer.py  transfer funds on MTN Cameroon.
+This repository contains two scripts, sim_swap.sh and sim_swap.py, that can be used to swap SIM cards and 4 scripts to funds-transfer.sh , funds-transfer.py and funds_transfer_with_arg_parsers.shand  funds_transfer_with_arg_parsers.py transfer funds on MTN Cameroon.

 Usage
 To swap SIM cards: